Saturday, November 2, 2024

 Can Aspirin or EPA help prevent colorectal cancer?

-In 2012 alone, colorectal cancer was diagnosed in about 1.4 million people in the world.
 Prevention strategies, such as screening programs, are integral in reducing the number of confirmed cases of colorectal cancer.
 Unfortunately, these screening processes, at least in the United Kingdom, seem to only detect 10% of colorectal cancer cases.

-Post-colonoscopy colorectal cancers are still possible, even if people are engaged in the the screening program, so there is still a strong need for some other prevention tactics.
+Post-colonoscopy colorectal cancers are still possible, even if people are engaged in the screening program, so there is still a strong need for some other prevention tactics.
 Pre-cancerous polyps can be indicative of later colorectal cancer, affecting the lining of the colon.

 Who should take aspirin and how much?